The opportunities to volunteer will change throughout the year and vary depending on the grade level.

 Program staff assigns all high school scholars in grades 9 through 11 to a volunteer Grade Advisor.

-Underclassmen scholars meet in groups monthly and are led by a Grade Advisor who leads four meetings.
+Underclass scholars meet in groups monthly, usually in the second semester, and are led by a Grade Advisor who leads four meetings.

 These advisors share positive personal, social, and educational experiences with their scholars.